copy/v86/Readme.md

 - ReactOS doesn't work.
 - No Android version seems to work, you still get a shell.

-You can get some infos on the disk images here: https://github.com/copy/v86/tree/master/images
+You can get some infos on the disk images here: https://github.com/copy/images

 How can I contribute?
 -

 - Add new features (hardware devices, fill holes in the CPU), fix bugs.
-Check out the issues section and concact me if you need help.
+Check out the issues section and contact me if you need help.
 - Report bugs.
 - Donate.
 Via Bitcoin:
   [`14KBXSoewGzbQY8VoznJ5MZXGxoia8RxC9`](https://blockchain.info/address/14KBXSoewGzbQY8VoznJ5MZXGxoia8RxC9).